Cursor

 Integrations

-Native integrations with Slack, Linear, GitHub, GitLab, and Git.
-Cursor can review PRs in GitHub, respond to mentions in Slack, and sync with issue trackers.
+Native integrations with Slack, Microsoft Teams, Linear, Jira, GitHub, GitLab, JetBrains, and Xcode.
+Cursor can review PRs in GitHub, respond to mentions in Slack, pick up Jira work items, and sync with issue trackers.

 Pricing